PALM: Predicting Actions through Language Models: Image Captioning Module

 The role of image captioning in providing additional context to the input prompt, beyond the past action sequence, is crucial for \methodname.
 Various image captioning models, including BLIP~\cite{li2022blip}, ViT-GPT-2~\cite{connectvit}, GIT~\cite{wang2022git}, InstructBLIP~\cite{instructblip}, BLIP-2~\cite{li2023blip}, and VideoBLIP~\cite{VideoBLIP}, are evaluated through ablation studies.
 All captioning models are utilized off-the-shelf without specific fine-tuning.

-Tab. \ref{tab:captioning_comparison} illustrates that variations in captioning models have a marginal effect on the final edit distance, especially compared to the impact of the action recognition model.
+\cref{tab:captioning_comparison} illustrates that variations in captioning models have a marginal effect on the final edit distance, especially compared to the impact of the action recognition model.
 Notably, VideoBLIP, fine-tuned on the Ego4D benchmark, achieves the lowest action ED, directly extracting text information from the video, given a specific question.
-Considering the generalization ability and the conciseness of the generated captions, we select BLIP-2 as our captioning model.
-The captions generated by BLIP-2 accurately describe and effectively summarize visual information, as depicted in Sec. \ref{sup_sec:qualitative_examples}.
+Considering the generalization ability and the conciseness of the generated captions, we select VideoBLIP as our captioning model.
+The captions generated by VideoBLIP accurately describe and effectively summarize visual information.